enasequence/read_docs/prog_01.md

 You can register one or more studies at the same time by using one `<PROJECT></PROJECT>` block for each study.

-The study XML format is defined by a [XML schema](ftp://ftp.sra.ebi.ac.uk/meta/xsd/sra_1_5/ENA.project.xsd).
+The study XML format is defined by the [ENA.project.xsd](ftp://ftp.sra.ebi.ac.uk/meta/xsd/sra_1_5/ENA.project.xsd) XML schema.
-Studies can also be submitted using an [alternative XML schema](ftp://ftp.sra.ebi.ac.uk/meta/xsd/sra_1_5/SRA.project.xsd).
+Studies can also be submitted using the [SRA.study.xsd](ftp://ftp.sra.ebi.ac.uk/meta/xsd/sra_1_5/SRA.study.xsd) XML schema.

 Studies can also be registered using the [Interactive Webin submission service](mod_02.html).
 However, you may find that in some cases there is more flexibility in creating submittable XML objects yourself.